‘Anchored and Inspired ’ with Damian Robertson

 • It has stilled my mind and soul.

-• It has opened my eyes to God's presence within in.
+• It has opened my eyes to God's presence within.

 How has this practice borne fruit in your life?